YellowJacket17/michaels-adventure/README.md

 + "static"
 + "randomSteps"
 + "randomTurns"

+The "defaultDirection" field determines the default direction that an entity will be facing when loaded.
+The options are:
++ "up"
++ "down"
++ "left"
++ "right"

 Anything other than the above three will automatically result in "static" as a default value.